Cimpress/react-cimpress-fulfiller-logo/readme.md

 ### To override default behaviour when no image is available

-In order to override loading behaviour provide `imageLoading` with the content.
+In order to override behaviour when no image is available provide `noImage` with the content.

     <FulfillerLogo noImage={"No Image"} fulfillerId="fulfillerId" accessToken={localStorage.getItem('accessToken')}/>